-We discuss this very issue in our article on douching and why it is not as necessary as gay males are led to believe.
-But, a further reality about gay male anal sex is that shit happens; so clean it up.
-The anus is not a vagina and it is unreasonable to expect it to behave like one, with all of the benefits, but none of the drawbacks.
+We discuss this issue in our article on douching and why it is not as necessary as gay males are told But, a further reality about gay male anal sex is that shit happens; so clean it up.
+The anus is not a vagina; it is unreasonable to expect it to behave like one, with all of the benefits but none of the drawbacks.
 Just as straight men must develop an adult reaction to menstrual blood being a possibility during sex, gay men must do the same regarding feces.

-Of course, by now, you know that there are some people, both male and female, gay and straight, that enjoy and engage in scat play.
-This is different from standard anal sex and the two should not be automatically conflated.
-Nor, should those who practice this fetish be shamed.
+Of course, by now, you know that some people, both male and female, gay and straight, enjoy and engage in scat play.
+This is different from standard anal sex; the two should not be automatically conflated.
+Nor should those who practice this fetish be shamed.
 Not every sexual activity is for everyone, and that is perfectly fine.

 It is the fear of feces during anal sex that actually causes accidents.
-Our stomachs are very sensitive to stress and the anxiety that can be produced is more than sufficient to upset our bowels and release them during the pressure of intercourse.
-But, if you are so concerned, a light douching a few hours before hand should ease your concerns.
-Anything greater could cause the very issue you are attempting to avoid.
+Our stomachs are very sensitive to stress, and the anxiety produced is more than sufficient to upset our bowels and release them during the pressure of intercourse.
+But, if you are so concerned, a light douching a few hours beforehand should ease your concerns.
+Anything more significant could cause the very issue you are attempting to avoid.

-Finally, tops need to stop putting undue stress and pressure on their partners to be “perfectly clean”.
+Finally, tops must stop putting undue stress and pressure on their partners to be “perfectly clean.”
 If this is a need you have, a Fleshlight is your best option.

 ONLY A CRAZY MAN WANTS ANAL SEX

-Anal sex is natural a sexual act as any other.
-It could be argued that for gay males it is the most natural and normal.
-Just a few inches inside of the rectal canal is the prostate, sometimes known as the male G-spot.
-Massaging of this walnut sized gland illiciates some of the greatest physical pleasure a man can experience.
-With controlled stimulation, it grows in size, and increases in sensitivity.
-There is even something called a prostate orgasm, which is like a penile orgasm, but much more intense.
+Anal sex is as natural a sexual act as any other, and for gay males, it is the most natural and normal one for the vast majority of us.
+The prostate, sometimes known as the male G-spot, is just a few inches inside the rectal canal.
+Massaging this walnut-sized gland creates some of the greatest physical pleasures a man can experience.
+With controlled stimulation, it grows in size and increases in sensitivity.
+There is even something called a prostate orgasm, which is like a penile orgasm but much more intense.

-In regards to this myth, it would seem only a sane, educated and sex savy man would want anal sex and his prostate massaged.
+Regarding this myth, it would seem reasonable for a sane, educated, and sex-savy gay man to want anal sex and his prostate massaged.
 Even straight men are getting in on the action.

 IT IS PAINFUL and BLOODY

 This is a myth that is rooted in a bit of reality.
-The first time a guy attempts to bottom, it can be a bit uncomfortable, but it shouldn’t be bloody or painful.
-A quick Google search results in many tips and guides on how to be an effective bottom, and how to survive bottoming.
-But, the truth of the matter is that every guy’s body is different, will have a different reaction and sense of joy and or pain.
+The first time a guy attempts to bottom, it can be uncomfortable, but it shouldn’t be bloody or painful.
+A quick Google search results in many tips and guides on how to be an effective bottom and how to survive bottoming.
+But, the truth is that every guy’s body is different and will have a different reaction and sense of joy or pain.

-Logically, why would millions of gay males all around the world, everyday, engage in anal sex, with partners and even with themselves, if it was painful and bloody?
+Logically, why would millions of gay males all around the world engage in anal sex, with partners, and even with themselves, if it was painful and bloody?

-The reason, and possible concern about pain is obvious and we discuss it further below.
-As for blood, this could be because inside of the rectum are lots of blood vessels that can be punctured if not careful.
-Inside of the rectal canal there are no nerve endings, so the bottom would not know that this has occurred, so patience and concern for your partner’s well being is important when topping.
+The reason and possible concern about pain is obvious, and we discuss them further below.
+As for blood, this could be because inside the rectum are lots of blood vessels that can be punctured if not careful.
+Inside of the rectal canal, there are no nerve endings, so the bottom would not know that this has occurred, so patience and concern for your partner’s well-being is essential when topping.

-Sex takes, at least two, to tango.
-This means that all parties involved have a responsibility to make sure that sex is enjoyable and not painful.
-We pay a great deal of attention to what the receptive partners can do, so that they understand and know that they are the ones truly in control of what happens to and inside of their bodies.
+Sex takes at least two to tango, which means that all parties involved are responsible for ensuring that sex is enjoyable and not painful.
+We pay a great deal of attention to what the receptive partners can do to understand and know that they are genuinely in control of what happens to and inside their bodies.

-But, this doesn’t leave tops without a large amount of responsiblity.
-Because he is the one penetrating, we will begin with what tops can do and maybe should do, to make sex less painful and enjoyable for both parties.
+But, this doesn’t leave tops without a large amount of responsibility.
+Because he is penetrating, we will begin with what tops can and maybe should do to make sex less painful and enjoyable for both parties.

 1. Have an anatomy lesson.

-A boy butt is so much more than a hole you stick stuff into.
-Good bottoms know this.
-Many tops do not.
+A boy butt is much more than a hole you stick stuff into.
+Good bottoms know this, and many tops do not.

 Many guys envision the butt as a tight, squishy chute — an organic masturbation sleeve.
 But the ass is more of a tight, squishy chamber with dimensions and curvatures that vary slightly from man to man.
 There is a definite curve to it, and the first chamber leads to another chamber, which leads to the small intestine.